-To correctly respond to this question, spend some time before the interview researching the position and learning about the qualities required to do successfully in that profession.
+To correctly respond to this question, spend some time before the researcher interview the position and learn about the qualities required to do successfully in that profession.

 Then, adapt your response to focus on job-related abilities.
 Make sure to demonstrate your ability to provide value to both the role and the organization as a whole.